jayv/amd-epp-tool/README.md

 ### Linux

-The latest release can be "installed" by placing it in your user path `$HOME/.local/bin/` as such:
+The latest release can be "installed" by placing it in your user path `$HOME/.local/bin/` and made setuid root as such:

 ```bash
 curl -L https://github.com/jayv/amd-epp-tool/releases/latest/\